PriVote-Project/.github/profile/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/PriVote-Project/.github/blob/main/profile/images/home.png)

 Privote is a decentralized voting mechanism that allows users to vote on-chain in a private and secure manner.
 It uses [Maci](https://maci.pse.dev/) protocol made by PSE team to ensure that votes don't leak and are not tampered with.
 The project is open-source and anyone can contribute to it.
 Privote enables users to create various types of private polls and vote on them.
-It also provides various types of auth mechanisms like Anon-Aadhar (aadhar based verification from India), WorldCoin-auth, NFC (can be used in IRL events like ethglobal hackathons), etc, enabling holding of various interesting polls without revealing the choice of voters.
+It also provides various types of auth mechanisms like Anon-Aadhar (aadhar based verification from India), gitcoin passport, nfts, tokens, etc, enabling holding of various interesting polls without revealing the choice of voters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>